spookyboo/JsonExportPlugin/README.md

 The HLMS Editor and the plugin communicate by means of the HlmsEditorPluginData object, which is defined in hlms_editor_plugin.h

 **Installation:**
-Just add your plugin to the plugins.cfg file (under HLMSEditor/bin) and that's all; the HLMS Editor recognized it if you have followed the rules above.
+Just add the plugin to the plugins.cfg file (under HLMSEditor/bin) and that's all (eg. Plugin=JsonExport); the HLMS Editor recognized it if you have followed the rules above.